-The COVID-19 Socioeconomic Recovery Data Insights Platform pulls together data from the UN system, nonprofit partners, academia, development partners and countries around the world.
+The COVID-19 Data Futures Platform pulls together data from the UN system, nonprofit partners, academia, development partners and countries around the world.
 Interactive tools provide unique opportunities for data analysis, insights identification, and collaboration around strategies and solutions.
 Analytics and data presented will dynamically evolve, responding to different questions that arise as the situation changes.

 Explore Insights by Pillar